-Observe respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene measures.
+Observe good respiratory-hygiene (cough and sneeze etiquette) and hand-hygiene (frequent, thorough handwashing) measures.
 In a military setting, bunk spacing should also be observed.
-Avoid close contact with persons who are sick.
+Avoid close contact with persons who are ill.

 Adenovirus vaccine (live) is given routinely to military recruits aged 17-50 years but is not approved for routine use or travel.

 Live viruses are shed in the stool for up to 28 days after vaccination, potentially exposing close contacts and causing disease; vaccinees should exercise caution during this time when in contact with children younger than 7 years, persons with weakened immune systems, or pregnant women.
-Proper personal hygiene, including hand-hygiene measures (especially after bowel movements), can minimize risk.
+Proper personal hygiene, including hand-hygiene (frequent, thorough handwashing) measures, especially after using the bathroom, can minimize risk.

 The most common vaccine side effects of adenovirus vaccine are mild and include headache, muscle aches, nasal congestion, nausea, abdominal pain, diarrhea, and vomiting, occurring within 2 weeks after vaccination.
 Serious side effects are rare but can include blood in the urine or stool, stomach or intestinal inflammation, and pneumonia within 6 months after vaccination.